-In addition to the type of data mentioned above, big game movement information in some areas, and for some other species, is largely based on expert knowledge.
-Because of this, a complete understanding of wildlife movements is lacking and it is sometimes difficult for New Mexico Department of Game and Fish (Department) to engage and provide the guidance requested for new infrastructure or development.
-Certainly increased development and habitat degradation may continue to inhibit natural movement across the landscape and the Department would like to be better equipped with information to guide development and habitat improvements in a manner that preserves important migratory or movement pathways to promote robust big game populations.
+This incomplete understanding of wildlife movements makes it difficult to engage and provide the guidance requested for new infrastructure, development, or Resource Management Plan updates.
+Certainly increased development and habitat degradation will continue to inhibit natural ungulate movement across the landscape, and the Department would like to be better equipped with information to guide development and habitat improvements in a manner that preserves important movement corridors to promote robust big-game populations.

-Through SO 3362 and this State Action Plan, the BLM and Forest Service will be able to revise management plans to align management prescriptions for winter range and migration corridors with conservation needs to retain and enhance the functionality of these habitats.
-Amendments could include, but not be limited to, avoidance or exclusion overlays, mineral withdrawal recommendations, changes to travel management zones, habitat restoration and enhancement, or other plan-based management prescriptions that contribute to the long-term integrity of these critical habitats.
+Additional research will allow the Department, NM Department of Transportation (DOT), the BLM, and the Forest Service to revise management plans to align management prescriptions for winter range and migration corridors with conservation needs to retain and enhance the functionality of these habitats.
+Amendments may include, but not limited to, avoidance or exclusion overlays, mineral withdrawal recommendations, changes to travel management zones, habitat restoration and enhancement, or other plan-based management prescriptions that contribute to the long-term integrity of these critical habitats.